Caroline Kampfraath

 Your installations, particularly those conceived for contexts such as the Venice Biennale, create environments where the viewer’s body is implicated, sometimes dwarfed, sometimes mirrored, sometimes confronted by repetition.
 How do you consider the role of the spectator in your work, and to what degree is audience participation an essential part of completing the sculptural narrative?

 Connection, between people, between humans and nature, between illusion and reality, seems to underpin much of your oeuvre.
-Looking back across three decades of practice, how has your understanding of connection evolved, and in what ways do you envision your future works continuing to challenge or expand our notions of interdependence in an increasingly fractured world?
+Looking back across three decades of practice, how has your understanding of connection evolved, and in which ways do you envision your future works continuing to challenge or expand our notions of interdependence in an increasingly fractured world?